Shaka-Labs/ACT/README.md

-# Imiation Learning for 250$ robot arm
+# Imitation Learning for 250$ robot arm
 This repository contains a re-adapatation of [Action Chunking Transformer](https://github.com/tonyzhaozh/act/tree/main) that works for this [low-cost robot](https://github.com/AlexanderKoch-Koch/low_cost_robot) design (250$).

 We are sharing the repo so anyone (non-experts included) can train a robot policy after a few teleoperated demonstraions.